JohanPeeters/crypto-cli/README.md

 }
 ```

+A digital signature is binary.
+The test tool expects it in base64 encoded format.

 ### `public-key`

 `crypto_box_easy` and `crypto_sign_open` respectively make use of the public encryption key and the public verification key of the API under test.
 So, in order for the 2 above tests to succeed, these have to be made available, which can be verified with the `public-key` command.

+Public keys are binary, meaning that they can contain any sequence of bits.
+As such, they may not be suitable for transport across a network in their raw form and hence need to be encoded.
+This test tool assumes that the API returns them base64 encoded.
+In other words, it calls libsodium `from_base64` on the retrieved keys.